ps-nithin/zumo-jetson/README.md

 8. USB speaker
 9. USB Wifi dongle / AC8265 Wireless NIC for Jetson Nano for wifi
 10. Standoffs and PCBs for structure holding the components
-11. Powered by 4xAA batteries.<br>
+11. Powered by 4xAA batteries.

 You could hook up the connections using schematic or there is a robot controller board (please find design files in `docs/zumo-jetson-pcb`).

 # Setup